- Yes

 History

-The P-40Ns up through the -15 production block were powered by the same Allison V-1710-81 engine used in the P-40M.
-This engine produced 1,200 horsepower.
-With increases in the empty and gross weights, the P-40N-5’s top speed was only 2 to 4 mph slower than the P-40N-1 (375 mph vs 378 mph).
+P-40Ns up to the -15 production block were powered by the Allison V-1710-81 engine, also used in the P-40M, producing 1,200 horsepower.
+Despite increases in empty and gross weights, the P-40N-5’s top speed was only 2 to 4 mph slower than the P-40N-1 (375 mph vs. 378 mph).

 Specifications